algolia/docsearch/docs/src/config-file.md

 `apiKey` we will share with you will be restricted to work on this index.

 When using the free DocSearch crawler, the `indexName` will always be the name of the config.
-If you're running DocSearch yourself, you can of course use any name you'd like.
+If you're running DocSearch yourself, you can use any name you'd like.

 ```json
 {